junxit/us-congress-bills-114/metadata.md

 - 2015-01-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H542-544)
 - 2015-01-27 — ENGROSSMENT CORRECTION - Unanimous consent was granted for the Clerk to make a correction in the engrossment to H.R.
 515 in a form placed at the desk.
 - 2015-01-28 — Received in the Senate.
+- 2015-02-04 — Read twice and referred to the Committee on Foreign Relations.